-The Business Model Canvas has become the preferred tool for modern startups to use when rapidly testing a business idea.
-It’s attractive because it condenses years of business school and management consulting practise into a single page (with some straight-fowards questions for each section). – This is either a good or a bad thing depending on how much you love management jargon.
+The Business Model Canvas has become the preferred tool for modern startups to use when rapidly testing a new business idea.
+It’s an attractive tool because it condenses years of business school and management consulting practise into a single page (with some straight-forward questions for each section). – This is either a good or a bad thing depending on how much you love management jargon.

 A “value proposition canvas” is a chart that maps the key things that make up your product and why people buy it.
 There are many different value proposition canvases.
 Some are proprietary, some are open source and some are creative commons.
 Any canvas that helps you understand your customer, your offer and how the two fit together will help you clarify your value proposition.

 In 2012, Alex Osterwalder and his team released their Value Proposition Designer.
 Their version of the value proposition canvas is copyright and can only be used with credit to www.businessmodelgeneration.com.
 The Value Proposition Designer includes several bits of thinking from the Lean Startup movement such as “jobs to be done” and “customer pains”.
 It’s a good tool, but it’s not perfect.